 The Group attaches importance to the management system of occupational health and work safety.
-We pledge to earnestly implement and abide by national, provincial and municipal laws and regulations on work safety, including the Law of the People's Republic of China on Prevention and Control of Occupational Diseases, the Law of the People's Republic of China on Fire Prevention and Control and the Law of the People's Republic of China on Special Equipment Safety.
+We pledge to earnestly implement and abide by national, provincial and municipal laws and regulations on work safety, including the Law of the People's Republic of China on Prevention and Control of Occupational Diseases, the Law of the People's Republic of China on Fire Prevention and Control, the Law of the People's Republic of China on Special Equipment Safety and Occupational Safety, Health and Environment Act B.E.
+2554 of Thailand.
 Therefore, we have set up a safety management department, which is specifically responsible for the Company's production safety, which mainly includes:

-- 1. Establishing and improving a safety production accountability system for the Company; enhancing the standardised construction of safety production; - 2.
+- 1. Establishing and improving a safety production accountability system for the Company; - 2.
 Organizing the development and implementation of the Company's production safety education and training programs; - 3.
 Organizing the formulation of the Company's safety production rules and operating procedures; - 4.
-Organizing the formulation and implementation of dual prevention mechanism of hierarchical risk control and potential hazard identification; organizing the inspection of the Company's safety production work to eliminate the potential accidents of production safety in a timely manner; - 5.
+Organizing the inspection of the Company's safety production work to eliminate the potential accidents of production safety in a timely manner; - 5.
 Organizing the formulation and implementation of the Company's emergency rescue plan for production safety accidents, etc., to ensure the effective implementation of efforts regarding the production safety.